remarkjs/remark-lint/packages/remark-lint-mdx-jsx-attribute-sort/readme.md

 ## What is this?

-This package checks that HTML void elements are without children.
+This package checks MDX JSX attribute order.

 ## When should I use this?

-You can use this package to check that HTML void elements are without children.
+You can use this package to check MDX JSX attribute order.

-This package assumes semantics from HTML.
-If you use MDX in a place without HTML you should not use this.

-This package also checks `children` and `dangerouslySetInnerHTML` as it assumes the semantics that React applies to these names.
-If how you use JSX conflicts with the React semantics this package may not work for you.

 ## Presets